How to Choose A Haircut for Your Face Shape

 - Simply bored

 With hundreds of hairstyles to choose from, it can be tempting to hop onto a popular trend or replicate your favourite celebrity’s look.
 However, not every ‘do may suit your the shape of your face or complement your features.
-A rushed decision may lead to future regret or embarrassment.
 With a little research, you may be able to avoid a hair-tastrophy!
 Read on to find out more about how you can make the best decision for your new hairdo.

 What Is Face Shape?